ropensci/terrainr/paper.md

 \end{figure}

-An approach for creating immersive virtual environments inside the Unity game engine using real-world terrain data is provided in section 3 of Keil et al.
+An approach for creating immersive virtual environments inside the Unity game engine using real-world terrain data is provided in Section 3 of Keil et al.
 [-@Keil2020] (Figure 1).
 This approach involves first manually downloading data for an area of interest from a data portal, with the user responsible for inputting their area of